dart-lang/leak_tracker/README.md

 # Memory leak_tracker

-This is a framework for detecting troubleshooting memory issues in Dart and Flutter applications.
+This is a framework for detecting and troubleshooting memory issues in Dart and Flutter applications.

 ## Packages